wavering-ruby/STARS-VBA-CharactersSheet/How to use.md

 ## Attributes and Health

-To the right of the [Basic Characteristics](#basic-characteristics) you can distribute your attibute points.
-Regarding the limits, you need to consult you Tabletop Master.
+To the right of the [Basic Characteristics](#basic-characteristics), you can distribute your attribute points.
+Regarding the limits, you need to consult your Tabletop Master.
+On the same topic, you can view your HP, PP, and SP points automatically calculated.
+In the last line, you have your PP Limit calculated.

 <div align="center">
   <img src="./Imgs/attributes-health.jpeg">